cits3007/cits3007.github.io/assets/lectures/lect08--crypto.md

 - SaltStack is a tool (now owned by VMWare) used for configuring and managing large numbers of servers and tasks.
-- It used the [RSA][rsa-wiki] cryptosystem to ecnrypt messages sent between servers
+- It used the [RSA][rsa-wiki] cryptosystem to encrypt messages sent between servers
 - A SaltStack developer wrote the following code to create an RSA public key using the [pycrypto][pycrypto] library: